Vyral/base-template/_posts/2021-06-07-how-to-make-your-offer-stand-out-to-sellers.md

 We've done things like limit the repair requests, bridge the gap between the appraisal and the purchase price, and put together a letter explaining and introducing our buyers and their love for the house and how they'll take care of it. **In many situations, we've won where we haven't been the highest offer in price**, but we’ve listened and put together a package that meets the seller’s needs.

 If you are looking to buy and want to partner with an agent or have been working with an agent and are not happy with your results, give me a call.
 I would love to build a relationship and become your trusted Realtor.
-I look forward to hearing from you.
-Have a great day.
+I look forward to hearing from you.&nbsp;